Pooley Wines

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Pooley Wines has earned a consistent run of national recognition over the past decade.
-The estate was named 2023 Winery of the Year by the Halliday Wine Companion and ranked the ninth top winery in Australia by The Real Review in 2021, having ranked thirteenth in 2020.
+The estate was named 2023 Winery of the Year by the Halliday Wine Companion, the most prestigious annual award in Australian wine.
+Pooley ranked the ninth top winery in Australia by The Real Review in 2021, having ranked thirteenth in 2020.
 In 2012, the estate won the Tasmanian Vineyard of the Year Award.
 Beyond wine accolades, Pooley holds the distinction of being Tasmania's first and only fully accredited environmentally certified sustainable vineyard, a classification that underpins the estate's approach to both viticulture and winemaking.
-The cellar door operates from the heritage-listed Belmont Estate in Richmond, and the property also offers luxury accommodation at Prospect Country House.
+The cellar door operates from the heritage-listed Belmont Estate in Richmond, one of Tasmania's most historically significant convict-era buildings, and the property also offers luxury accommodation at Prospect Country House.

 - 2023 Winery of the Year, Halliday Wine Companion